Nedlands Rugby Union Football Club: History

-Success came early for Nedlands.
-After finding its feet in the 1934 season, the Club won the 1935 B Grade grand-final, a wonderful achievement.
-This success caused an upshot in player numbers with membership rising from 24 in 1935 to 55 in 1936.
-Now with teams in both the B and C grade, the club pushed for promotion to A grade.
-This was finally granted in 1939, and the following year, Nedlands proved that they were now a force in WA rugby by winning the 1940 A Grade grand final.
-This team included some of the great names in our Club history with Cliff Stark, Bob McMillan, Laurie Simmonds.
+After finding its feet in the 1934 season, the Club won the 1935 B Grade grand-final.
+With success, membership rose from 24 in 1935 to 55 in 1936.
+With teams in both the B and C grade, the club pushed for promotion to A grade.
+This was granted in 1939, and the following year, Nedlands won the 1940 A Grade grand final.
+This team included some of the significant names in the Club’s history with Cliff Stark, Bob McMillan, Laurie Simmonds.
 John Poor and Joe Poynton all featuring in the club’s records in the years to come.
-It’s interesting to note that captain Laurie Simmonds’ son Ken featured in the club’s third A Grade premiership team thirty years later in 1970.
-Today, 80 years after their great grandfather led Neddies, another generation of Simmonds are turning out for the juniors, proudly wearing the blue and gold.
+Captain Laurie Simmonds’ son Ken featured in the club’s third A Grade premiership team thirty years later in 1970.
+80 years after their great grandfather led Neddies, another generation of Simmonds are turning out.

 World War 2 and its aftermath brought hard times to Nedlands, compounded by a breakaway group who went to rugby league in the early 1950s.
 While some of these players returned to the fold, and the Club won a famous A Grade premiership in 1957, this was a difficult period for Nedlands.
-For a time, we were only kept alive by the determination and great work of men like Joe Poynton, Jim Stitfall and Jim Macauley.
+For a time, they were only kept alive by the determination and great work of men like Joe Poynton, Jim Stitfall and Jim Macauley.
 Charlie Duncan and his wife Jess were also key in holding the club together, with Jess serving as both Club Secretary and Colts coach for a number of years.